-The purpose of this guide is to provide the user with an understanding of the features and behavior of the GENESYSTM simulator, the discrete event simulator that is part of the GENESYS product suite.
+The purpose of this guide is to provide the user with an understanding of the features and behavior of the GENESYSTM Simulator, the discrete event simulator that is included with the GENESYS Pro version of the software.

 The views in the guide reflect the latest version of GENESYS.